kylefmohr/pysky/README.md

 ## Database Logging

-All API calls are logged to the `api_call_log` table.
+All API calls are logged to the `bsky_api_call_log` table.
 Exception data on unsuccessful calls is saved with the other details of the request, which helps with debugging.

 ```python
 In [1]: response = bsky.get(endpoint="xrpc/app.bsky.feed.searchPosts",